robbyriverside/agencia/docs/agencia.md

       Hello, {{ .Input }}!
 ```

-Notice the only difference is that the prompt keyword becomes a template.
+Notice the only difference is that the prompt keyword becomes template.
 You cannot use both at
 once.
-This is a case where we don't need AI to determine how to say hello.
+If we have a case where we don't need AI to determine how to say hello.
 A template agent
 answers the greeting more directly.
 But that doesn't mean that a template can't call an agent.